nf-core/ampliseq/docs/usage.md

 ### `--manifest`

 You can submit a manifest file as an alternative way to provide input reads.
 No submission of read files with --reads is required this way.
+This is the only option in case of single end reads.
 A manifest must be a **tab**-separated file that must have the following labels in this exact order: sampleID, forwardReads, reverseReads.
+In case of single end reads, the labels should be: sampleID, Reads.
 The sample identifiers must be listed under sampleID.
 Paths to forward and reverse reads must be reported under forwardReads and reverseReads, respectively.
 Test this feature by runnig the pipeline with `-profile test_manifest`.
 If downstream analyses do not work, skip them (see below).
 Multiple sequencing runs not supported by manifest at this stage.
 Default is FALSE.